Invasive species in the United States: Economic impact

-The economic impacts of invasive species can be difficult to estimate especially when an invasive species does not affect economically important native species.
-This is partly because of the difficulty in determining the non-use value of native habitats damaged by invasive species and incomplete knowledge of the effects of all of the invasive species present in the U.S. Estimates for the damages caused by well-known species can vary as well.
-The Office of Technology Assessment (OTA) has estimated zebra mussel economic effects at $300,000 per year, while a United States Army Corps of Engineers study put the number at $1 billion per year.
+The economic impacts of invasive species can be difficult to estimate, especially when an invasive species does not affect economically important native species.
+This is partly because of the difficulty in determining the non-use value of native habitats damaged by invasive species and the incomplete knowledge of the effects of all invasive species present in the U.S. Estimates of the damage caused by well-known species can also vary.
+The Office of Technology Assessment (OTA) has estimated the zebra mussel's economic effects at $300,000 per year, while a United States Army Corps of Engineers study put the figure at $1 billion per year.
 The United States government spends an estimated $1 billion annually to recover from the invasive Formosan termite, investing $1 billion of this budget in areas surrounding New Orleans, a major port city.
 Estimates of total yearly costs controlling invasive species range from $1.1 billion to $137 billion per year.

-In 1993, the OTA estimated that a total of $100 million is invested annually in invasive species aquatic weed control in the U.S. Introduced rats cause more than $19 billion per year in damages, exotic fish cause up to $5.4 billion annually, and the total costs of introduced weeds are estimated at around $27 billion annually.
+In 1993, the OTA estimated that a total of $100 million was invested annually in invasive-species aquatic weed control in the U.S. Introduced rats cause more than $19 billion per year in damages, exotic fish cause up to $5.4 billion annually, and the total costs of introduced weeds are estimated at around $27 billion annually.
 The total damage to the native bird population from invasive species is approximately $17 billion per year.
 Approximately $2.1 billion in forest products are lost each year to invasive plant pathogens, and a conservative estimate of the losses to livestock from exotic microbes and parasites was $9 billion per year in 2001.

 Government policies and management efforts

-The federal government has historically promoted the introduction and widespread distribution of species that became invasive, including multiflora rose, kudzu, and others for numerous reasons.
+The federal government has historically promoted the introduction and widespread distribution of species that have become invasive, including multiflora rose, kudzu, and others, for a variety of reasons.
 Before the 20th century, numerous species were imported and released without government oversight, such as the gypsy moth and house sparrow.
-Over 50% of flora recognized as invasive or noxious weeds were deliberately introduced to the United States, by either government policy or individuals.
-Current government policy can be broadly separated into two categories: preventing entry of a potential invasive species and controlling the spread of species already present.
+Over 50% of the flora recognized as invasive or noxious weeds were deliberately introduced to the United States by either government policy or individuals.
+Current government policy can be broadly separated into two categories: preventing the entry of a potential invasive species and controlling the spread of species already present.
 This is carried out by different government agencies, depending on what types of damage a species can cause.

 Dutch elm disease was introduced accidentally through imported lumber in 1928.